andydish/Python-CNV-Caller-GUI/README.md

 ## Features

-- **User-Friendly GUI:** Built with Tkinter, the tool provides simple dialogs to collect user inputs.
+- **User-Friendly GUI:** Built with Tkinter, the GUI provides simple dialogs to collect user inputs.
-- **Logging:** Execution details (including username and timestamp) are automatically logged.
+- **Logging:** Execution details (including username and timestamp) are automatically logged for regulatory compliance.
-- **R Integration:** Calls an R script to run the core analysis, ensuring robust statistical computation.
+- **R Integration:** Calls the Exome Depth R script to run the core analysis.
 - **Interactive Workflow:** Guides the user through:
   - Naming the analysis.
   - Selecting the reference folder (with BAM files having an average copy number of 2).